 You do not need any specific qualifications.
 However, the types of work that you will become involved in will vary and volunteers who have appropriate environmental or zoological related experience may have the opportunity to become involved in some of the more specialised tasks.

 We are looking for friendly, enthusiastic team players who are looking for a hands-on experience working in a game reserve/park environment.

 At BUNAC we believe that each volunteer should be treated as an individual.
-All participants will have a one-to-one orientation interview by phone.
-It is not a formal interview, but a chance for us to get to know more about you and your reasons for volunteering.
+All participants will have an audio orientation.
 We’ll explain how the programme works and what you can expect, as well as going over issues such as health and security to help prepare you for your time away.
 It’s also an opportunity for you to ask us any questions you might have.

 The latest date we can consider your application is 6 weeks before your UK departure date.

 However, places are available on a first come first served basis so we recommend that you apply as soon as you can.